void-linux/void-packages/Manual.md

 - `nostrip` If set, the ELF binaries with debugging symbols won't be stripped.
 By default all binaries are stripped.

+- `nostrip_files` White-space separated list of ELF binaries that won't be stripped of debugging symbols.

 - `noshlibprovides` If set, the ELF binaries won't be inspected to collect the provided sonames in shared libraries.